-The Goal Shift Chart will help you create a game plan to reach your goals.
-Learn more about the Rules of Goals and get ready to make positive shift happen!
+A previous version of The Goal Shift Chart pdf includes the Rules of Goals to help you create a game plan to reach your goals.

-Here’s how to use the Goals Shift Chart:
+Here’s how to use the Goal Shift Chart:

 Begin by asking “What will make my life awesome in this area?